-Jeffrey Montague is the Assistant Dean of Temple University’s School of Tourism and Hospitality Management with more than 20 years of administrative experience in higher education.
-A graduate of Cheyney University of Pennsylvania, the oldest historically black university in America, Jeffrey went on to obtain a Master’s Degree at Temple before joining its administration/faculty.
+Jeffrey Montague is the assistant dean of Temple University’s School of Tourism and Hospitality Management and has more than 20 years of administrative experience in higher education.
+A graduate of Cheyney University of Pennsylvania, which is the oldest historically black university in America, Jeffrey went on to complete a master’s degree at Temple before joining its administration/faculty.

-In addition to his duties as Assistant Dean, Jeffrey teaches senior seminar classes in the School of Tourism and Hospitality Management.
-He has a professional background in assisting students set goals and objectives for themselves while perfecting the necessary skills for acquiring a career and teaching them to understand professional development.
-To him, professional development is just as important as an impressive grade point average.
+In addition to his duties as assistant dean, Jeffrey also teaches several senior seminar classes required for graduation from the School of Tourism and Hospitality Management.
+He also has a professional background in helping students set goals and objectives for themselves, perfecting the necessary skills for acquiring a career, and understanding development/ giving.
+To him, pre-professional development is as important as an impressive grade point average.

 Jeffrey challenges himself to stay connected to our alumni base.
 Often graduates give back to STHM by offering internships, career opportunities for STHM alumni, and assist with building endowed scholarship to those currently pursuing degrees.
 As Jeffrey tells his students, “I don’t make friends, I make alumni.”